jumanjihouse/docker-rancid-git/README.md

 Run a container with bash from the built image:

-    docker run --rm -it rancid-git
+    docker run --rm -it rancid

 License